-In Beauceville, the temperature typically varies from 2°F to 76°F over the course of the year, and is rarely below -17°F or above 84°F.
+In Beauceville, the summers are comfortable, wet, and partly cloudy and the winters are freezing, snowy, and overcast.
+Over the course of the year, the temperature typically varies from 2°F to 76°F and is rarely below -17°F or above 84°F.

 The warm season lasts for 3.8 months, from May 25 to September 18, with an average daily high temperature above 64°F. The hottest day of the year is July 20, with an average high of 76°F and low of 56°F.

 The cold season lasts for 3.3 months, from December 1 to March 9, with an average daily high temperature below 32°F. The coldest day of the year is January 29, with an average low of 2°F and high of 21°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 In Beauceville, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Beauceville begins around May 31 and lasts for 5.0 months, ending around November 1.
 On August 20, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 60% of the time, and overcast or mostly cloudy 40% of the time.

 The cloudier part of the year begins around November 1 and lasts for 7.0 months, ending around May 31.
 On January 5, the cloudiest day of the year, the sky is overcast or mostly cloudy 77% of the time, and clear, mostly clear, or partly cloudy 23% of the time.